microchip-pic-avr-examples/pic16f15276-cnano-battery-monitoring-system-mplab-mcc/README.md

 The current mirror circuit generates the voltage signal in proportion to the current flow.
 The current mirror circuit is used to measure current in the range of 0 to 1A.
 This voltage signal is fed to the ADC of PIC16F15276 microcontroller to measure current through the battery terminal and current drawn by the load.

-The Current Direction control is designed using P-channel MOSFET, Schottky diode and Resistor, the current direction control circuit is used to switch the load source power.
-When the USB power is available the switch directs power from USB to load and when USB power is not available the switch directs power from battery to load.
+The Current Direction control is designed using a P-channel MOSFET, Schottky diode and Resistor.
+The current direction control circuit is used to switch the load source power.

 The SoC of battery can be estimated using the measured current and voltage values and then displayed on the custom dashboard window of data visualizer along with the measured voltage and current values.